documente/documente/packages/minimal-example/README.md

 This command will open the Playwright test runner from which you can run the generated tests.

-Alternatively, you can run the tests in headless mode:
+Alternatively, you can generate and run the tests in headless mode in a single command with:

 ```bash
 npm run test